Play the starring role in a tour of London’s historic West End with the help of British acting icon Ian McKellen.

 A must for thespians and history lovers alike, this tour recounts the captivating story of London theatre and reveals the secrets of one of city’s most iconic districts.

-Royal Opera House, Leicester Square, Somerset House, National Theatre, River Thames, National Portrait Gallery, Trafalgar Square
+Royal Opera House, Leicester Square, Somerset House London, National Theatre, National Portrait Gallery, Trafalgar Square

 TUBE: Leicester Square, Piccadilly Circus, Charing Cross